flux-framework/flux-core/doc/man1/flux-shell.rst

   delivered only to direct children of the shell.

 **initrc**\ =\ *FILE*
-  Load flux-shell initrc.lua file from *FILE* instead of the default initrc path.
+  Load :program:`flux shell` initrc.lua file from *FILE* instead of the default initrc path.
 For details of the job shell initrc.lua file format, see the INITRC section below.

 Job shell plugins may also support configuration via shell options in the jobspec.
 For specific information about runtime-loaded plugins, see the documentation for the specific plugin in question.
-The following options are supported by the builtin plugins of ``flux-shell``:
+The following options are supported by the builtin plugins of :program:`flux shell`:

 **pty**
   Allocate a pty to all task ranks for non-interactive use.
 Output